-Braze vs Salesforce Marketing Cloud (2026) Compared
+Braze vs Salesforce Marketing Cloud: Key Differences in 2026

 Braze is the tool marketers want to use.
 SFMC is the tool the enterprise already bought.
 Choosing between them is rarely just about features.